CongZhang-CertiK/kitty-distance/README.md

 # kitty-distance
-Calculate the kitty distance of two projects.
+Calculate the kitty distance between two projects.

+What is kitty distance?

+Kitty distance is a ridiculous algorithm that I just made up.
+You cannot understand it if you don't own a kitty.